 Participants

-Three samples of participants were recruited with late adolescents, emerging adults, and adults recruited as part of a larger study on online risks including cyberbullying (Betts et al., 2019) running from 2014 to 2016.
-As part of the data collection measures on comparative optimism beliefs for the experiencing online identity theft were included; these data have not been reported previously.

 Late adolescents.
-In total, 101 (53 male, 37 female, 11 gender not reported) late adolescents aged between 16 and 18 (mean age = 16.88, SD age = .45) were recruited from three colleges across the UK through initially contacting principals to consider whether their students could participate in the research.
+In total, 101 (53 male, 37 female, 11 gender not reported) late adolescents aged between 16 and 18 (mean age = 16.88, SD age = .45) were recruited from three colleges across the UK through initially contacting principals and inviting them to consider whether their students could participate in the research.

 Emerging adults.
 Initially, 237 university students completed the survey as part of a larger project.
 Data was excluded from participants who were over 24 (n = 10) and who only completed the consent statements (n = 1).
 The final sample was 226 (17 male, 209 female) emerging adults aged between 18 and 24 (mean age = 19.32, SD age = 1.29).
 The emerging adult sample was recruited through advertising the study on an online departmental research recruitment system at one University.